liviorobaldo/compliancecheckingOnRDF/SHACL/README.md

 </p>

 <p align="justify">
 The legal rules are encoded within the file <i>regulativerules.ttl</i>.
 Both subfolders include a copy of this file.
 All other files in the subfolder are needed for the execution.
 In particular, the Java file in each subfolder is the one that must be executed in order to perform the compliance check.
 The subfolders also include bat files to compile and run the Java files on Windows.
-The two Java files output the results of the compliance checks, together with the execution time, in the files <i>evaluationSHACLonfiles.txt</i> and <i>evaluationSHACLonSparqlEndpoint.txt</i> respectively.
+The two Java files output the results of the compliance checks, together with the execution time, in  <i>evaluationSHACLonfiles.txt</i> and <i>evaluationSHACLonSparqlEndpoint.txt</i> respectively.
 </p>

 <p align="justify">